-Pro-tip: Points of interest are show on the web, in that app, and on printed PDFs.
+Pro-tip: Points of interest are shown on the web, in the app, and on printed PDFs.

-Add a second copy of the route you are duplicating to the route planner.
+Add a second copy of the route you are working with to the route planner.
 Make adjustments to the duplicate copy without affecting the original.
 Save each route individually to have multiple versions.

 The Split Route tool allows you to take a longer route and split it into as many smaller routes as you want without affecting the original route.
 The new routes will include the POI from the original route within 3 miles (5km) of the track line.
 This is great for those longer multi-day tours you want to split into individual days or tiers.
 Find out more about the Split Route tool here.

 Using the Trace tool, you can automatically add a cuesheet to a ride or route; or use the manual mode to make alterations on the traced copy.
-View more information about auto-trace and manual trace tool in the tutorial.
+View more information about the auto-trace and manual trace tools here.

 Use the elevation profile to make a selection by clicking and dragging.
 Fine tune the selection by clicking and dragging the blue side bars.
 The Selection Tools will appear at the bottom of the right side panel.